dalong0514/ITstudy/001大语言模型/10Video-LLM/20231123Andrej-Karpathy大语言模型入门.md

 As said, the Llama2-70b model is really just two files on your file system: the parameters file and the Run file.
 The parameters file contains what you can think of as the model's brain – the weights or parameters of the neural network that is the language model.
 The run.c file is some kind of a code that runs those parameters.

-The core components of a large language model
+Fig: The core components of a large language model

 Each parameter in this model is stored as two bytes, so the total size of the parameters file is a hefty 140 gigabytes.
 They're stored as two bytes because they're float16 numbers.
 Besides these parameters, you also need something to run the neural network, and that's where the Run file comes in.
 This could be a C file, a Python file, or really any programming language, but let's say it's C for simplicity.
 You'd only need about 500 lines of C code, with no other dependencies, to implement the neural network architecture using these parameters.